Nimrodda/flutter_nsd/README.md

 # Flutter Network Service Discovery plugin

-Flutter plugin that provides Network Service Discovery (NSD) API on iOS and Android for discovering services that other devices provide on a local network.
+Flutter plugin that provides Network Service Discovery (NSD) API on iOS, Android, MacOS and Windows for discovering services that other devices provide on a local network.

 The plugin currently only supports discovery, but not registry of services.